dockpit/pit/README.md

 ## Refactor & Cleanup
 - Switch to testify/assert everywhere
-- switch to a single docker client everywhere (remove dependency on docker repo pkg)

 ## Roadmap
 - investigate what to do with services that expose multiple ports for testing